Does Industry 4.0 Mean the End of Lean?

 In the last couple of years I have been asked a surprising question.
 “Does Industry 4.0 mean the end of Lean?”
-In manufacturing, we all love the “next big thing” and this question naturally implies that Lean is “the last big thing” and Industry 4.0 the next.
 So should you be parking your Lean initiatives and bringing in an Industry 4.0 expert to assess your readiness for the next wave of manufacturing?

 What is Industry 4.0?

 Industry 4.0 is a term developed by German government to describe its high technology strategy for manufacturing.
-Essentially the German program promotes the idea of a “fourth industrial revolution”.
-This is based on technologies such as advanced robotics, the “internet of things”, big data analytics, 3D printing and advanced sensors.
+Essentially Industry 4.0 recognises that we are currently going through a “fourth industrial revolution”.
+This is based on technologies such as advanced robotics, the internet of things, big data analytics, 3D printing and augmented reality.
 This idea has now been adopted by governments and experts around the world.
-It is being vigorously promoted by a growing army of consultants and experts.

 So What is the Difference Between Industry 4.0 and Lean?